 “Penetration testing used to be done behind closed doors and no one knew what was going on,” Friis-Jesen says.
 “We’re exposing that this type of service is available and that you can do it before you get hacked.
 We want people to talk about security openly and honestly.
 We’re starting to see a change in behavior – companies are becoming more proactive.”

 - CrowdCurityCrowdsourced Web Security

 CrowdCurity is a marketplace for web security.
 We crowdsource security testers and connect them with businesses.
-We basically do bug bounty programs as-a-service.
+We basically do crowdsourced penetration testing and bug bounty programs as-a-service.